apostrophecms/starter-kit-pro-essentials/README.md

 >**Important Notice:**

->The code in this starter kit is freely available for use in public or commercial projects.
-However, to use it as a template for a new project, you will need a Pro license to install certain dependencies.
+>The code in this starter kit is freely available for use in your projects.
+However, to use it as a starter kit for a new project, you will need a Pro subscription to install certain dependencies.

 >To obtain a license, please visit our [website](https://apostrophecms.com/pro) to learn more.
-You can contact our support team for assistance or purchase a license directly through our [Apostrophe Workspaces portal](https://app.apostrophecms.com/login).
+You can contact our support team for assistance or purchase a license directly through your [Apostrophe Workspace](https://app.apostrophecms.com/login).

 >As an alternative to this starter template, we offer several open-source starter kits that are available without any licensing restrictions.
 These kits, along with links to their GitHub repositories, are listed on our [website](https://apostrophecms.com/starter-kits).